nWODT-Cobalt/uxa/Library/Communication Guidelines/Communication Guidelines.md

 Provide attribution for other people’s material.

 Inline attribution, located directly where the material is, is preferred.
 It works well for most quotes, tables or figures.
-Reference attribution, separate from the material and gathered at the end of the document in a “Sources & Credits” section, is possible when inline attribution isn’t appropriate for aesthetic or technical reasons.
-It’s mostly for full-slide images.
+Reference attribution, separate from the material and gathered at the end of the document in a “Sources & Credits” section, is possible when inline attribution isn’t appropriate for aesthetic or technical reasons. .

 If the author asks for a specific an attribution format, use it.
 If not, use the following:

-- Inline: `<work title>, <author name>, <year of publication>`
+`<work title>, <author name>, <year of publication>`
-- Reference: `<page/slide number>: <work title>, <author name>, <year of publication>`

 <!-- provide examples: default, talk within a conference, figure within a document, etc. -->
 <!-- the point is to be fair and useful (provide context), not be dogmatic nor academic -->